HunterDeresinski/QuadTreeCollisionSim/README.md

 **Project Overview:**
 ---
-This project demonstrates a physics-based simulation utilizing the Simple DirectMedia Layer (SDL) library, implemented within a Fedora virtual machine (VM) environment under Windows Subsystem for Linux (WSL).
+This project demonstrates a physics-based simulation utilizing the Simple DirectMedia Layer (SDL) library, implemented within a Fedora virtual machine under Windows Subsystem for Linux (WSL).
 The primary objective of the project is to simulate dynamic object interactions on a graphical surface, emphasizing efficiency in collision detection for large-scale scenarios.

 **Key Features**
 ---